 01 of 08

 "Bio Balls" are available in many sizes (1" to 2" in diameter) and designs (bio-pin, bio-ball).
 Offering an excellent surface area to volume ratio, bio balls are most frequently used in wet/dry trickle filters, they can also be used in almost any filtration area.
 Most filter material of the bio ball design is durable, fairly easy to use, and should never have to be replaced.
-Rinse in tank water occasionally to remove debris that gets trapped on them, then place them back into the filter.
+Rinse in a container with some tank water occasionally to remove debris that gets trapped on them, then place them back into the filter.
 This gentle cleaning to remove debris will not wash off the beneficial bacteria that adhere to the bio ball surface.

 02 of 08